 Pure functions: These functions have two main properties.
 First, they always produce the same output for same arguments irrespective of anything else.

 Later property is called immutability.
-The pure functions only result is the value it returns.
+The pure function’s only result is the value it returns.
 They are deterministic.

-Programs done using functional programming are easy to debug because pure functions have no side effect or hidden I/O. Pure functions also make it easier to write parallel/concurrent applications.
-When the code is written in this style, a smart compiler can do many things – it can parallelize the instructions, wait to evaluate results when need them, and memorize the results since the results never change as long as the input doesn’t change.
+Programs done using functional programming are easy to debug because pure functions have no side effects or hidden I/O. Pure functions also make it easier to write parallel/concurrent applications.
+When the code is written in this style, a smart compiler can do many things – it can parallelize the instructions, wait to evaluate results when needing them, and memorize the results since the results never change as long as the input doesn’t change.

 example of the pure function: